 CLG representatives regularly attend the meetings, to provide updates and to hear group members’ views on the practicalities of planned changes to the regime.

-The group meets three times a year in London, and the annual participation fee is £1,000.
+The group meets three times a year, and the annual participation fee is £1,000.

 CIL and infrastructure groups